Skip to content

 Family-friendly places in Northern Ireland

-Discover the best family-friendly places to visit in Northern Ireland this summer with a day out at the places in our care.
-Enjoy sunny outdoor trails that ignite inquisitive minds and natural play areas perfect for letting off steam.
-When the summer sun shines, family adventures are boundless.
-If a sudden summer shower appears, take refuge in our family-friendly cafés for some well-deserved treats.
-Remember to check property websites for specific opening times and events.
+Discover the best family-friendly places to visit in Northern Ireland this autumn with a day out at the places in our care.
+Enjoy crisp, colourful woodland walks that spark curiosity and natural play areas perfect for burning off energy.
+As the vibrant autumn leaves fall, family adventures await around every corner.
+If the weather turns chilly or damp, take shelter in our cosy, family-friendly cafés and indulge in some seasonal treats.
+Be sure to check property websites for up-to-date opening times and special autumn events.

 ‘50 things to do before you're 11¾’